Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Observations and Data Reduction

 We generated spatial-spectral maps of molecular column density ($N$, m$^{-2}$) and rotational temperature (\trot{}, K) by performing a spaxel-by-spaxel analysis of the NIRSpec IFU data cubes.
 Each modeled quantity was retrieved using molecular emission models in the NASA Planetary Spectrum Generator \citep[PSG;][]{Villanueva2018}.
 We extracted and modeled spectra from each $0\farcs1$ spaxel using the \texttt{jwstComet} package \citep{Roth2026b}, which provides for flexible spectral extraction from JWST IFU data cubes using functions from the \texttt{astropy} and \texttt{photutils} libraries, followed by automated interfacing with the NASA PSG API.
 The data cubes were converted from units of MJy sr$^{-1}$ to Jy pixel$^{-1}$, then spectra were extracted from the data cubes using the \texttt{photutils} RectangularAperture function in combination with the aperture\_photometry function (method = `center').
 Fluxes and $1\sigma$ instrumental noise on a per-spaxel basis were derived from the \texttt{SCI} and \texttt{ERR} extensions of the FITS files.

 Contributions from gaseous and continuum emission were identified by comparing the spectra with expected spectral line positions for each species from quantum mechanical models of fluorescent emission generated with the PSG.
 Each spectrum was baseline subtracted using second- or third-order polynomial baselines.
 This baseline accounts for continuum emission from the dust and nucleus, as well as scattered sunlight and instrumental artifacts.
 We chose the lowest possible polynomial order that could account for the spectral shape while avoiding higher order polynomials to avoid introducing spurious features into the spectra.
 The baselines were fit simultaneously with the molecular emission models using the Optimal Estimation Method implemented in the PSG.
 Techniques employing simultaneous fitting of the continuum baseline and molecular emission models have been applied to decades of cometary infrared spectroscopy studies \citep[e.g.,][]{DiSanti2003,Villanueva2011a,Bonev2014,DiSanti2017,Roth2018,Faggi2019,Ejeta2024}.
 Fitting the baselines and emission models simultaneously ensured that uncertainties on the baseline fit were propagated into uncertainties on each retrieved quantity (i.e., $N$ or \trot{}).
-These fits included a correction for opacity effects on a spaxel-by-spaxel basis \citep[see ][ for further details]{Villanueva2025}.
+These fits included a correction for opacity effects on a spaxel-by-spaxel basis \citep[see ][ for further details]{Villanueva2025,Roth2023}.

-We used a fixed resolution element based on curves for dispersion as a function of wavelength provided by the Space Telescope Science Institute \footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#gsc.tab=0}}.
+We used a fixed resolution element, $\Delta\lambda$, that was determined based on the central wavelength of each spectral extract.
+For 1.80 $\mu$m $\leq \lambda \leq$ 3.2 $\mu$m, we set $\Delta\lambda$ = 0.79 nm, and for 3.2 $\mu$m $< \lambda \leq $ 5.10 $\mu$m, we set $\Delta\lambda$ = 1.32 nm.
+These values are in good agreement with those from curves for dispersion as a function of wavelength provided by the Space Telescope Science Institute \footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#gsc.tab=0}}.
 We assumed a gas expansion speed, $v_\mathrm{exp}$, of 0.345 \kms{} for CO and 0.310 \kms{} for all other species based on velocity resolved ALMA measurements of CO and HCN on 2025 December 22 \citep{Cordiner2026}.
 Uncertainties on the derived parameters were retrieved from the diagonal elements of the covariance matrix, scaled by the square root of the reduced $\chi^2$ statistic of the fit.